 Nevada

-Nevada has a single wage notice requirement.
-All in-state employers must provide an itemized list of all deductions made from their employees’ wages.
+Nevada has only a single wage notice requirement.
+In-state employers must provide an itemized list of all deductions made from their employees’ wages.

 New Hampshire

-Interestingly, New Hampshire has the same wage notice requirement.
-All in-state employers must provide an itemized list of all deductions made from their employees’ wages.
+Interestingly, New Hampshire has the same wage notice requirement as Nevada.
+All in-state employers must provide an itemized list of deductions made from their employees’ wages.

 New Jersey